-He graduated from Carleton University in Ottawa, Canada with a degree in political science and economics and did his graduate work at the Center for Latin American Studies at Georgetown University’s School of Foreign Service.< Back
+Armand Peschard-Sverdrup graduated from Carleton University in Ottawa, with a degree in political science and economics, and did his graduate work at Georgetown University’s School of Foreign Service, Center for Latin American Studies.